So maybe you miss streaming hours and hours of Olympic curling. It’s ok. You’re not alone.

 Oh, right.
 Well, first (and cheapest) there is an open curling time that the rink hosts once the outdoor ice goes in.
-Usually from 10am-1pm on Friday you can curl your heart out for only $10.
+Usually from 10am-1pm on Friday you can curl your heart out for only $8.
 You can practice throwing and there is almost always enough players to play a pick-up game.
-Once the ice goes in (usually toward the end of October) you can check the GIR schedule.
+In 2018, this started on November 3, but you can check the GIR schedule.

 There are two different leagues, winter and spring.
 To participate in these leagues you must be a member of the club — which runs $71.
 That money is for membership in USA Curling and the regional curling association and to purchase insurance should you fall or get injured.
 We also use a small portion of those fees to cover the costs of running the club — equipment, etc.